MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/implement/cs-troubleshooting-faqs.md

 ## Troubleshooting articles

-For Customer Service troubleshooting articles, see [Microsoft Dynamics 365 Customer Service troubleshooting](/troubleshoot/dynamics-365/customer-service/welcome-customer-service).

 These articles explain how to determine, diagnose, and fix issues that you might encounter when you use Microsoft Dynamics 365 Customer Service.
+See [Microsoft Dynamics 365 Customer Service troubleshooting](/troubleshoot/dynamics-365/customer-service/welcome-customer-service) for details.

 ## Frequently asked questions

-Collection of frequently asked questions (FAQs) are integrated into the Customer Service documentation.
-Each of these articles include multiple FAQs for a specific feature area.
+The following FAQ articles discuss issues specific to Customer Service.
+Each of these articles include multiple FAQs for a specific feature area or app.

-The following FAQ articles discuss issues specific to Customer Service:

 - [FAQ about Customer Service admin center](../faq-customer-service-admin-center.md)
 - [FAQ about unified routing](../unified-routing-faqs.md)